 Couples should expect to spend just as much on a videographer as they do on their photographer; there seems to be a misconception that video is somehow less expensive than photography, but there is usually even MORE work and time involved in creating the finished product (editing video is very labor-intensive!).

 Just like photography, there are many different styles to consider for video!

 As with any other wedding vendor you hire, do your homework.
 Look at their previous work online — that’s the BEST way to see if you are interested in the cinematographer’s style and artistic vision.
 It also doesn’t hurt to have an idea of what inclusions you want or to ask questions about what to expect: the duration of the film, how many shooters/cameras there will be (and their shooting style, i.e. how intrusive they are and how much equipment they bring), how the music is selected (sometimes there is additional cost for this because music licensing is required), and how much editing will be done.

 The bottom line

-So what’s my personal opinion on wedding films?
+So what’s our opinion on wedding films?
 Your wedding is a once-in-a-lifetime experience.
-I’m a photographer, so of course I’m a big believer in preserving your wedding day memories and finding a talented professional to help you do so.
-I vote YES on having a wedding film, and my suggestion is to go for the investment of a highlight or feature film (versus raw footage).
+We’re photographers, so of course we’re big believers in preserving your wedding day memories and finding a talented professional to help you do so.
+We vote YES on having a wedding film, and go for the investment of a highlight or feature film (versus raw footage).
 Moving pictures are an added dimension for remembering the momentous occasion of your wedding day, and this is enhanced even further if your vows or toasts are incorporated into the audio component of your film.
 My planner friend Vanessa recently commented that her dad gave an incredible toast that had everyone in tears, but she can’t remember what he said because she opted out of hiring a videographer (which she now regrets, if you hadn’t already guessed).
-And she’s only been married for seven years, so imagine how you’ll feel in twenty years after your wedding.
+And she’s only been married for a few years, so imagine how you’ll feel twenty years (or more) after your wedding.